5 Biggest IT Outsourcing Risks: How to Stay Away

 “Yet another startup success story.
 Founded in 2009, it grew at a rapid rate and then was bought by Facebook in 2013 for $19.3 billion.
+It also has WhatsApp Business Platform for business communication.
 Development of the original app was outsourced to Russia, to a contractor iPhone developer named Igor Solomennikov, who eventually joined to the team as CIO.

 Basecamp (remote developers)

 “Launched back in 2004, it embodies the ‘grow slowly and carefully’ mindset that not every tech company manages to achieve.
 At the time, Basecamp, then known as 37signals, was a web-project development tool, but not the main revenue source for the team.
 They were mainly doing consulting projects and this product emerged to help them with those projects.

 “As demand for our services grew, we found ourselves increasingly disorganized.
 We didn’t like the rag-tag image we were portraying to our clients.